jquatier/chipotlexa/README.md

 ![](img/chipotlexa.jpg)

-An Alexa skill for the Amazon Echo for placing a Chipotle online order.
+An Alexa skill for the [Amazon Echo](http://amazon.com/echo) or other Alexa-enabled devices for placing a Chipotle online order.

 ## Usage